tarashirvaikar/lab1/README.md

         print('Hello, ' + name + '!')

-    (At some point, PyCharm may ask if you want to install dependencies.
-    Say yes.)
+    (At several points, PyCharm may complain about problems, such as there being no interpreter selected, or Mypy or dependencies being missing.
+It will offer to solve the problems, and you should let it.)

     To run the program, right-click anywhere in the editor window and choose the “Run 'hello'” option.
 A pane should open to show the